-Since then Fiona went on to work for Thomas Hardy and Sons (Tintara Winery), Barossa Valley Estate, Penfolds, Hardy Wine, before joining Seppeltsfield in 2009.
-Fiona was central to the winemaking resurrection of the 1888 Gravity Cellar and leads the winemaking team as Chief Winemaker – custodian of the Centennial Cellar and responsible for the super-premium and luxury table and fortified wines.
+Fiona went on to work for Thomas Hardy and Sons (Tintara Winery), Barossa Valley Estate, Penfolds, Hardy’s Wines, before joining Seppeltsfield in 2009.
+Fiona was central to the winemaking resurrection of the 1888 Gravity Cellar and leads the winemaking team as Chief Winemaker.

 In 2012, Fiona was awarded Barossa Winemaker of the Year by the wine fraternity Barons of Barossa and in 2016 was inducted as a Baron of Barossa.

-Fiona has been a member of the Royal Adelaide Wine Show committee since 2015 and a Lens Evans Tutorial Scholar.
+Fiona has been a member of the Royal Adelaide Wine Show committee since 2015 and is a Len Evans Tutorial Scholar.

-Fiona has been the panel chair at the Hunter Wine Show and Chairman of the Riverland Wine Show, as well as a judge at the Alternative Varieties Wine Show and Barossa Wine Show.
+Fiona has been a panel chair at the Hunter Wine Show and Chairman of the Riverland Wine Show, as well as a judge at the Alternative Varieties Wine Show and Barossa Wine Show.

 Charlie has completed thirty one vintages to date domestically and internationally and is fifth generation of Seppeltsfield’s founding family.

 Since graduating from Adelaide University in Agriculture Science, Charlie has experience working at wineries across France, United States, New Zealand and Australia.
-His experience includes d’Arenberg, Torbreck, Hardy’s Tintara, Jackson Family Wines (Hickinbotham Clarendon, Yangkarra), Chateau Giscours, Te Mata Estate, Villa Mara, Lewis Cellars, Domain Dublere before joining the Randall Wine Group in 2017, leading the charge at Ryecroft and most recently at Seppeltsfield.
+His experience includes d’Arenberg, Torbreck, Hardy’s Tintara, Jackson Family Wines (Hickinbotham Clarendon and Yangarra Estate), Chateau Giscours, Te Mata Estate, Villa Mara, Lewis Cellars, Domain Dublere before joining the Randall Wine Group in 2017, leading the charge at Ryecroft and most recently at Seppeltsfield.